Kevin Harvick: 2015

 In the final race of the Round of 12 at Talladega, Harvick was again in a tough situation.
 During a green-white-checker restart, Harvick's car was unable to accelerate, which triggered a multi-car wreck.
 Due to the caution being displayed quickly after the leaders crossed the line, the race was considered official, and Joey Logano was declared the winner.
 Denny Hamlin, who was competing with Harvick for a spot in the next round, was caught up in the wreck and was eliminated from the Chase.
-Harvick managed to avoid the wreck, and finished 15th, advancing him to the next round in the Chase.
-Trevor Bayne, who was hit in the quarter panel by Harvick which triggered the wreck, accused him of intentionally spinning him out to secure a spot in the next round.
+Harvick managed to avoid the wreck and finished fifteenth, advancing him to the next round in the Chase.
+Trevor Bayne, who was hit in the quarter panel by Harvick, which triggered the wreck, accused him of intentionally spinning him out to secure a spot in the next round.
 Kevin Harvick and his crew chief, Rodney Childers, claimed that they had tried to move out of the way during the restart, knowing that their engine was failing.
-In the first race of the Round of 8, Harvick finished 8th at Martinsville.
-The next week at Texas, he managed to finish 3rd, despite having a faulty shifter which forced him to drive with one hand for the last several laps.
+In the first race of the Round of 8, Harvick finished eighth at Martinsville.
+The next week at Texas, he managed to finish third, despite having a faulty shifter which forced him to drive with one hand for the last several laps.

-At Homestead, Harvick came up one spot short of the championship, finishing 2nd in the race and the championship to Kyle Busch.
-With 3 laps to go, Harvick was closing in on Busch but ran out of time, finishing 2nd to him by 1.5 seconds.
+At Homestead, Harvick came up one spot short of the championship, finishing second in the race and the championship to Kyle Busch.
+With three laps to go, Harvick was closing in on Busch but ran out of time, finishing second to him by 1.5 seconds.

 Despite his second-place finish in the championship, Harvick had led the point standings for much of the regular season from the third race of the season at Las Vegas to the Federated Auto Parts 400 at Richmond (a span of 24 races).
 After the latter race, he fell to fourth in the standings, allowing Johnson to take over in the top spot.
-He then fell to 15th (11 positions back) after the Chicagoland race as Matt Kenseth took over the points lead.
+He then fell to fifteenth (eleven positions back) after the Chicagoland race as Matt Kenseth took over the points lead.
 After the fall Martinsville race, Harvick went back up to fourth in the standings.
 When the fall Phoenix race was shortened due to rain, Harvick retook the points lead.